 The Raw Image control displays a non-interactive image to the user.
-This can be used for decoration, icons, etc, and the image can also be changed from a script to reflect changes in other controls.
-The control is similar to the Image control but does not have the same set of options for animating the image and accurately filing the control rectangle.
-However, the Raw Image can display any texture whilst the Image can only show a SpriteA 2D graphic objects.
+You can use this for purposes such as decorations or icons, and you can change the image from a script to reflect changes in other controls.
+The control is similar to the Image control, but offers more options for animating the image and accurately filling the control rectangle.
+However, the Image control requires its Texture to be a SpriteA 2D graphic objects.
 If you are used to working in 3D, Sprites are essentially just standard textures but there are special techniques for combining and managing sprite textures for efficiency and convenience during development.
 More info

 |TextureAn image used when rendering a GameObject, Sprite, or UI element.
 Textures are often applied to the surface of a mesh to give it visual detail.
 More info

 |The texture that represents the image to display.|

 |Color||The color to apply to the image.|

 |MaterialAn asset that defines how a surface should be rendered, by including references to the Textures it uses, tiling information, Color tints and more.
 The available options for a Material depend on which Shader the Material is using.
 More info

 See in Glossary

 |The Material to use for renderingThe process of drawing graphics to the screen (or to a render texture).
 By default, the main camera in Unity renders its view to the screen.
 More info

 See in Glossary the image.